wcplab/doitest/README.md

 # DOI test

-A test repository not long for this world
+A test repository not long for this world.

+But it's usefulness has not yet been exhausted.